BrowserWorks/website/src/content/docs/docs/support/protect-your-privacy/prefs-privacy.md

 When **Waterfox will** is set to **Remember history**:

 - Waterfox will keep a list of the pages you've visited.
-- A list of files you download will be kept in the [Downloads window](/support/where-find-and-manage-downloaded-files-waterfox).
+- A list of files you download will be kept in the Downloads panel and Library.
 - The text you enter into form fields or the search bar will be remembered so you can use those entries again.
 For more information, see [Control whether Waterfox automatically fills in forms](/support/control-whether-waterfox-automatically-fills-forms).
 - Waterfox will accept cookies from sites until they expire.
 For more information on cookies, see [Cookies - Information that websites store on your computer](/support/cookies-information-websites-store-on-your-computer).